 - Pregnancy warning: This medicine can have harmful effects on the unborn baby.
 Women of childbearing potential should use effective methods of birth control during your cancer treatment and for 6 months after stopping treatment.
 Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment and for 3 months after stopping treatment.
-Men with pregnant partners should use condoms during your cancer treatment and for at least 10 days after stopping treatment.
-Let your doctor know right away if you think you may be pregnant or may have impregnated your partner. - In women, menstrual bleeding may become irregular or stop while you are getting this medicine.
-Do not assume that you cannot become pregnant if you do not have a menstrual period. - Women may go through signs of menopause (change of life) like vaginal dryness or itching. - Breastfeeding warning: Women should not breastfeed during treatment and for 10 days after stopping treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: In men and women both, this medicine may affect your ability to have children in the future.
+Men with pregnant partners should use condoms during treatment and for at least 7 days after stopping treatment.
+Let your doctor know right away if you think you may be pregnant or may have impregnated your partner. - Women may go through signs of menopause (change of life) like vaginal dryness or itching. - Breastfeeding warning: Women should not breastfeed during treatment and for at least 7 days after stopping treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby.

+• Fertility warning: In men and women both, this medicine may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.